enthusi/feline/docs/usage/about.rst

 ------
 FELINE creates an binary file that contains the information that is being plotted during the evaluation (if an SDL environment is present).
-The created file contains raw 32bit data of four arrays - each with Y x X spatial dimension:
+The created file contains raw 32bit data of four arrays - each with X :math:`\times` Y spatial dimension:

 - ``quality``, a float32 which reflects the score of the best matching template for this spaxel
 - ``redshift``, a float32 of the corresponding redshift of the best match